 JV Counseling: Sorts scholarships by grade, circumstance, hobbies, sports, and many more.

-Fastweb: Using a simplified approach, this site helps students find scholarships that match their qualifications and interests.
+Fastweb: This site helps students find scholarships that match their qualifications and interests.

-Many scholarships don’t require recipients to attend a certain type of school, and they are often applicable to trade schools as well.
+Many scholarships don’t require recipients to attend a particular type of school, and they often apply to trade schools.
 Some scholarships even allow middle schoolers to apply.

 For fun, I also researched Weirdest College Scholarships.
 Take a look, as your teen may want to apply to some of these, just for kicks.
 There are scholarships for people who love coffee, Star Trek fans, and a zombie apocalypse.
 Who knew?
 I’d love to know if your teen receives any of these weird awards.